EBC-butterfly-genomics-team/Leptidea_Faster_Z/README.md

-# Leptidea sinapis Faster Z 2023
+# Temporal Dynamics of Faster Neo-Z Evolution in Butterflies

 Scripts used for analyzing Faster Z in Leptidea sinapis

-<b> Temporal Dynamics of Faster Neo-Z Evolution in Butterflies </b>
 https://doi....